 A grievance procedure doesn't need to be a standalone or lengthy document.
 It can be covered off in a section of your employment contract or as part of your employee handbook.
 However, to document the procedure fully you may wish to have a dedicated grievance policy that is easily accessible to staff.

-We offer a small business grievance procedure template, but any policy that you write should comply with ACAS guidelines and cover the below broad areas:
+We offer a small business grievance procedure template, but any policy that you draft should comply with ACAS guidelines and cover the below broad areas:

 Employment disputes can have a huge impact on a business, so building a working environment where team members can be open about problems should be a goal of every employer.